Showing posts sorted by relevance for query July. Sort by date Show all posts

 Tall Bellflower (Campanula Americana)

-The Tall Bellflower is a three to six-foot, erect plant with leafy stems.
-It is a native, annual wildflower.
+Tall bellflower (Campanula americana) is a wildflower native to eastern North America, including Wisconsin.
+It is a three to six-foot, erect plant with leafy stems.
 The upper portion of the stem is lined with showy, lavender-blue, five-petaled inch-wide flowers in single spike clusters one to two feet long.
 The three to six-inch leaves are lance-shaped, toothed and pointed.
-It likes woodlands, shady streams, and thickets in rich, moist soil.
-(July)
+It likes open woodlands, shady streams, and thickets in rich, moist soil.

 American Potato Bean (Apios americana)